 Why are Pricing Decisions Often Controversial?

-One reason may be that pricing decisions are often contentious – it’s a little like branding and design questions – these are highly visible areas in which everyone has an opinion (though few have the skills & experience to make sound judgements).
-But, pricing decisions are doubly pressurised because changing a price has a quick, direct and tangible impact, positively or negatively on sales and profitability – and also on sales bonuses and commissions.
+One reason may be that pricing decisions are often contentious – it’s a little like branding and design questions – these are highly visible areas in which everyone has an opinion (though few have the skills & experience to make sound judgments).
+But, pricing decisions are doubly pressurized because changing a price has a quick, direct and tangible impact, positively or negatively on sales and profitability – and also on sales bonuses and commissions.

-From your viewpoint it’s also a great way to engage with customers and the front end to gain more insight.
+From your viewpoint, it’s also a great way to engage with customers and the front end to gain more insight.
 If sales channels are unable to stop discounting find out why and explore options for improvement.
 Would a focus on the value of your proposition help sustain higher prices?
 Is it a signal that your marketing is poorly targeted and attracting the wrong customers or an early warning that your proposition is failing to deliver the value envisaged?

 Every product manager should understand why customers buy, what they value and what objections they raise.
 You cannot always resolve pricing objections but you should know what they are, be able to argue for the pricing you’ve established and equip your sales channels to do the same.